Sidebar

 You may want to structure your entries in a hierarchical way but don’t want to generate clickable parent entries?
 The theme got you covered.

-To stay with the initial example: Suppose you want first-chapter/first-page
+To stay with the initial example: Suppose you want log/first-day

 appear in the sidebar but don’t want to generate a page for it.
 So the entry in the sidebar should not be clickable but should be expandable.